jeanpierre201/jpdf/README.md

 In that way you can customized your kiosks as you want.
 ____________________________________________________________________________________________________________________________

 The assets/jpdf/ contains the tool bar header in the given Kiosk.
-Here you can add more folder wit the name of the ne kiosk and insert the toolbarheader image depending the different size of the devices.
+Here you can add more folder with the name of the ne kiosk and insert the toolbarheader image depending the different size of the devices.

 ____________________________________________________________________________________________________________________________